viktor-pfaffenrot/oBDSChat/docs/developer/explanation/frontend-architecture.md

 runs `complete_question`, which performs one backend request and replaces the pending state with either a completed turn or an error card.

-The button-click and Enter-key completion events share the `backend-queries` concurrency group. `OBDSCHAT_QUERY_CONCURRENCY` sets its positive per-process limit and defaults to eight.
-This permits requests from different frontend sessions to overlap while bounding work initiated by one frontend process.
-It does not limit clients that call the backend API directly.
+Clicking the submit button or pressing Enter starts a backend request in the shared `backend-queries` concurrency group. `OBDSCHAT_QUERY_CONCURRENCY` limits how many of these requests one frontend process can handle at once and defaults to eight.
+This lets requests from different browser sessions run at the same time.
+Calls made directly to the backend API do not use this limit.

-Completed turns retain the answer and source metadata.
-Before each request, the frontend selects the newest complete turns within backend count and character limits.
-Pending or failed turns are never sent as history.
+Completed turns keep their answers and source metadata.
+Before each backend request, the frontend sends the newest completed turns that fit the backend's limits on turn count and total characters.
+Pending and failed turns are never included in this history.

 ## Rendering and escaping

-Gradio sanitizes chat HTML.
-Custom source-card values are also escaped before HTML interpolation.
-External links use `noopener noreferrer`.
-Copied transcripts are produced separately as plain text, so interactive markup never leaks into the clipboard representation.
+Gradio removes unsafe HTML from chat messages before displaying them.
+The frontend also escapes source-card values before adding them to HTML.
+External links use `noopener noreferrer` for security.
+Copied conversations use a separate plain-text version, so interactive HTML is not copied.

 For an XSD citation, the source card links to a frontend-owned exact-field route.
 Client-side code opens that route in a same-origin iframe.
 The route fetches typed